Agnes Barr Auchencloss

 Agnes Barr Auchencloss (30 May 1886 – 4 July 1972) was a Scottish medical officer.
-She is best known for her work at the World War I munitions factory H.M.
-Factory Gretna.
+She is best known for her work at the World War I munitions factory HM Factory, Gretna.
 She is included in the University of Glasgow Roll of Honour.

 Family and education

-Agnes Barr Auchencloss was born on 30 May 1886 to parents James Currie Auchencloss and Jane Crawford, in Paisley.
+Agnes Barr Auchencloss was born in Paisley, Scotland on 30 May 1886 to Jane Crawford and James Currie Auchencloss.
 Her father was a starch and cornflour merchant.
 She had a brother, also named James Currie Achencloss.
-Both were educated at Paisley Grammar School and Glasgow University.
-Auchencloss qualified in medicine MBChB on 24 April 1911, after winning nine class prizes including first class in Anatomy and Surgery.
+She and her brother were educated at Paisley Grammar School and the University of Glasgow, where she studied medicine.
+On 24 April 1911 she graduated with a MBChB, having won nine class prizes including first class in Anatomy and Surgery.

 She met and married Swedish chemist Gosta Lundholm, whose family had been in Scotland for many years, and had British citizenship.
-Her husband then worked at the British South African Explosive Co.Ltd. which served the gold mines in the Transvaal, South Africa.
+Her husband then worked at the British South African Explosive Company which served the gold mines in the Transvaal, South Africa.
 Her father-in-law Carl Olof Lundholm had been commissioned by Alfred Nobel to manage his dynamite factory in Ardeer, Scotland.